OCR-D/ocrd-website/site/en/dev-best-practice.md

 ### Unit tests

-Unit tests are code that make assertions over the behavior of the components of your main code.
+Unit tests are code that makes assertions over the behavior of the components of your main code, which can be used for automatic regression testing.

 ### Code Coverage